GitAtom-PDX/GitAtom/README.md

 Configure remote server settings using `.ssh config` (not necessary unless working with multiple ssh keys - see Troubleshooting section)

+To change blog appearance, add a CSS file to the `gitatom/main_templates` directory.
+To choose which template to use, specify the file name in the 'stylesheet' reference in `gitatom/post_templates/default_jinja.htm`l.
+To use a different Jinja template, add the new template as an HTML file to the `gitatom/post_templates` directory.

 ### Usage:
 `git [command] [-flag] (target)`
 commands: [add, commit, push]